A Guide for UC Berkeley Departments on Sustainable and Just Catering

 Departments can pay for catering through three methods: A purchase order set up in advance with a vendor; an after-the-fact payment to a vendor; or via reimbursement to staff, faculty, or students who pay for catering through their personal credit cards.
 There is a disincentive for caterers to do business directly with the University, as Berkeley’s default payment time is Net 30 days, an inequitable burden on small businesses.
 Yet it is also a strain on Berkeley employees to pay upfront.
 To address this issue, departments can request that vendors be set up as Net Zero in Berkeley’s Supply Chain Management System.
 When filling out the UC Berkeley Substitute W9 and Supplier Information Form note that the vendor should be set up as Net Zero.
 To change an existing vendor to Net Zero, email Lorane Washington.

-Data collection by Serena Chen, Angel Tsai-Hsuan Chung, and Rosalie Z. Fanshel.
+Data collection by Serena Chan, Angel Tsai-Hsuan Chung, and Rosalie Z. Fanshel.

 Special thanks to project advisors: Robin Baca, Roesia Gerstein, Kim Guess, Samantha Lubow, Meg Prier, Teofilo Reyes, David Triebwasser, and Pete Vargas.